AnaOttavi/insiders_clustering/README.md

 **Dataset Description**

-Attribute     Description
+Attribute:     Description

-InvoiceNo     Invoice number (A 6-digit integral number uniquely assigned to each transaction)
+InvoiceNo:      Invoice number (A 6-digit integral number uniquely assigned to each transaction)

-StockCode     Product (item) code
+StockCode :     Product (item) code

-Description   Product (item) name
+Description :   Product (item) name

-Quantity      The quantities of each product (item) per transaction
+Quantity :      The quantities of each product (item) per transaction

-InvoiceDate   The day when each transaction was generated
+InvoiceDate:    The day when each transaction was generated

-UnitPrice     Unit price (Product price per unit)
+UnitPrice:      Unit price (Product price per unit)

-CustomerID    Customer number (Unique ID assigned to each customer)
+CustomerID:     Customer number (Unique ID assigned to each customer)

-Country       Country name (The name of the country where each customer resides)
+Country :       Country name (The name of the country where each customer resides)

 # 2. Business Assumptions.
 # 3. Solution Strategy